wedesoft/www.wedesoft.de/_posts/2024-12-26-clojure-ruby-python-performance.md

     return result
 {% endhighlight %}

+A popular approach in Python for improving performance is to use the Cython compiler.
+Here the method is implemented in a dialect of Python which uses static typing.
+{% highlight python %}
+def factorial(int n):
+    cdef int i, ret
+    ret = 1
+    for i in range(n):
+        ret *= n
+    return ret
+{% endhighlight %}

 Only Clojure supports parallelism.
 For computing factorials we can use the `fold` function.
 Here we split the task into two chunks.